Olivia Newton-John Breaks Silence 3 Months After Cancer Relapse: 'I'm Feeling Great'

+Olivia Newton-John is on the mend.
 A rep for Olivia Newton-John tells ET exclusively, "Olivia is finishing her treatments and is excited to see her fans when she begins performing again next week."

 The iconic singer also reached out to her fans with a health update recently, letting them know that she is "feeling better and so look forward to seeing you soon," months after revealing that she was going through a second bout with breast cancer.